🌐 Lexington, Kentucky

 Covering Watchdog reporting on public health in Kentucky

-Alex will focus on the region’s health problems, expose flaws in Kentucky’s social services programs, give voice to people struggling to care for themselves and their loved ones and offer potential solutions to problems that have plagued the area for a century.
-In particular, Alex will serve as a watchdog of the Kentucky Cabinet for Health and Family Services, a government agency that wields enormous power over Kentucky’s most vulnerable citizens with frighteningly little scrutiny and transparency.
-She will be based in Lexington, but spend extensive time in our Capitol bureau, especially during legislative sessions, and report from communities in Eastern Kentucky.
-She will be directed by the newspaper’s deputy editor for accountability and engagement, who has overseen numerous award-winning projects and guides the paper’s coverage of state government and Appalachian Kentucky.
+Alex focuses on the region’s health problems, exposes flaws in Kentucky’s social services programs, gives voice to people struggling to care for themselves and their loved ones and offers potential solutions to problems that have plagued the area for a century.
+In particular, Alex serves as a watchdog of the Kentucky Cabinet for Health and Family Services, a government agency that wields enormous power over Kentucky’s most vulnerable citizens with little scrutiny and transparency.
+She is based in Lexington, but spends extensive time in the Capitol bureau, especially during legislative sessions, and reports from communities in Eastern Kentucky.
+She is directed by the newspaper’s deputy editor for accountability and engagement, who has overseen numerous award-winning projects and guides the paper’s coverage of state government and Appalachian Kentucky.